 The Ney Center for Healthspan science is designed to be a hub of multidisciplinary exploration into the biological, demographic and psychosocial aspects of aging.
-It leverages the school’s uniquely wide-ranging expertise in investigating the science of aging and implementing innovations to help people live with purpose, safety and security into their golden years.
+It leverages the school’s uniquely wide-ranging expertise in investigating the science of aging and implementing innovations to help people live with purpose, safety and security.

 The world’s population is rapidly aging, with people aged 65 or older soon expected to outnumber children younger than five.
 That has significant implications for society.
 Stress on the health care system and individual caregivers will continue to increase.
 Age-related diseases such as Alzheimer’s disease and dementia, diabetes and cancer will likely affect a wider swath of the population.
 Issues like social isolation, caregiving, housing and work opportunities need to be addressed as older adults seek to remain vibrant and vital members of their communities.
 The Ney Center for Healthspan Science builds on USC’s growing university-wide efforts to improve health and longevity across the lifespan.

 Director of the Ney Center for Healthspan Science

 Professor of Gerontology, Medicine and Biological Sciences

 Dean, USC Leonard Davis School of Gerontology

 William and Sylvia Kugel Dean’s Chair in Gerontology

 Lessons in Lifespan Health is a podcast about the science — and scientists — improving how we live and age.
 The podcast is produced by the USC Leonard Davis School’s communication office with support in part from the Ney Center for Healthspan Science.